 Enjoy breakfast on board as the ship arrives in Bantry Bay, a stunning harbor town in County Cork near the Wild Atlantic Way.
 Disembark for a day of discovery.

 Garinish Island & Beara Peninsula.
-Embark on short ferry ride to tiny Garnish Island set within a small harbor near Glengarriff.
+Embark on a short ferry ride to tiny Garinish Island set within a small harbor near Glengarriff.
 The island’s spectacularly landscaped gardens are the result of a collaboration between the former owners, Annan and Violet Bryce, who purchased the island in 1910, and Harold Peto, a prominent architect and garden designer of the time.
 Employing Italianate architectural elements, Peto created a serene environment that capitalized on the many splendid sea and mountain vistas.
 Delight in its many enchanting facets, including the sunken Italian Garden, the Grecian Temple and the Martello Tower.
-After ferrying back to the mainland, savor Beara Peninsula’s wild grandeur on a panoramic drive and stop for lunch in Glengarriff.
-Conclude with a short harbor cruise for more wonderful views of the Irish coastline.
+After ferrying back to the mainland, savor Beara Peninsula’s wild grandeur on a panoramic drive.

 Bantry House & Gardens.
-Behold Ireland’s legendary beauty on a panoramic drive through the countryside and pause on your route for an authentic Irish coffee.
-Next, take a guided tour of Bantry House and Gardens along the gorgeous bay.
+Enjoy lunch in the private dining room of Bantry House.
+Afterward, take a guided tour of Bantry House and Gardens along the gorgeous bay.
 Owned by the White family since the mid-18th century, this elegant home boasts terraced gardens planned by Richard White, the second Earl of Bantry, and his wife that were inspired by their travels throughout Europe.
 Inside, the period rooms feature family heirlooms, artwork and fine furnishings.
-After your tour, sit down for lunch in the private dining room, followed by a stroll through the gardens.
+Conclude your tour with a stroll through the lovely gardens.

 The ship arrives at the Skellig Islands this morning, which you will be able to see as you savor breakfast on board.
 Cruise by the islands to behold Skellig Michael, designated a UNESCO World Heritage site.
 Atop this austere, brooding rock lies St. Fionan’s Monastery, where a group of monks lived in clocháin, beehive-shaped stone huts, from the sixth to 13th centuries.